On fibrations and measures of irrationality of hyper-K\"ahler manifolds: Introduction

-Theorem \ref{theomir} is an analogue of \cite{martino}, which studies the case of abelian surfaces.
-It is likely that a better lower bound depending on the dimension can be found.
-We leave open the case of dimension $4$ as \begin{question} Let $X$ be a hyper-K\"{a}hler fourfold which is very general with fixed Picard number.
+It is likely that a better lower bound for Theorem \ref{theomir}, maybe depending on numerical data as in \cite{martino}, which studies the case of abelian surfaces.
+In the case of dimension $4$, we leave this as \begin{question} Let $X$ be a hyper-K\"{a}hler fourfold which is very general with fixed Picard number.
 Is it true that ${\rm cohirr}(X)\geq 4$? \end{question} We prove one result in this direction in Section \ref{secmir}, namely Proposition \ref{prodeg3} which is used in the last section of the paper.
 We establish there a generalization of a result of O'Grady (see \cite{ogradyccm} or Theorem \ref{theoogadry}).
 O'Grady studies the rational map $\phi_L:X\dashrightarrow\mathbb{P}^5$ induced by the complete linear system $|L|$, for a line bundle $L$ of top self-intersection $12$ on a compact K\"{a}hler fourfold $X$ which is numerically equivalent to $K3^{[2]}$.
 Assuming $X$ is very general with Picard number $1$, O'Grady proves that the image of $\phi_L$ is a hypersurface of degree $\geq 6$.
 We prove a similar result (see Theorem \ref{propLMnef3}) under different assumptions.
 First of all, $X$ is only known to have the same Betti numbers, Chern numbers, and Fujiki constant as a hyper-K\"{a}hler fourfold of type $K3^{[2]}$.
 Second, in our case, the line bundle is the sum $L+M$, where both $L$ and $M$ are numerically effective and satisfy the intersection conditions

 which implies $(L+M)^4=12$.
 Our result is \begin{theo} Under the assumptions above, assuming $X$ is very general with Picard number $2$ and $h^0(X,L)=0$, the image of $\phi_{L+M}: X\dashrightarrow\mathbb{P}^5$ is not rationally connected. \end{theo} Although this result may seem a bit specific, this statement is needed in order to conclude the proof of the main result in \cite{DHMV}, namely that a hyper-K\"{a}hler fourfold $X$ admitting two integral degree $2$ cohomology classes $l,\,m$ satisfying the condition (\ref{eqincon}) has to be of $K3^{[2]}$ deformation type.